-The Grand Place in Brussels was added to the UNESCO World Heritage List in 1998.
-UNESCO sees this square as being "an outstanding example of the eclectic and highly successful blending of architectural and artistic styles that characterises the culture and society of this region".
-It "illustrates in an exceptional way the evolution and achievements of a highly successful mercantile city of northern Europe at the height of its prosperity".
+UNESCO sees the Grand Place in Brussels as being "an outstanding example of the eclectic and highly successful blending of architectural and artistic styles that characterizes the culture and society of this region".
+The square "illustrates in an exceptional way the evolution and achievements of a highly successful mercantile city of northern Europe at the height of its prosperity".

 Major townhouses by architect Victor Horta

-Four buildings by the great Belgian architect Victor Horta were added to the UNESCO World Heritage List in 2000.
+This was how these four buildings by the great Belgian architect Victor Horta were registered on the World Heritage List.
 These houses are considered by UNESCO to be "outstanding examples of Art Nouveau" architecture and "works of human creative genius, representing the highest expression of the influential Art Nouveau style in art and architecture".
 This style was seen as being a radically new approach, prefiguring subsequent developments.

 This building is considered to be the seminal work of Art Nouveau in Brussels.
-It is a townhouse designed in 1893 by Horta and commissioned by its owner Emile Tassel, a professor at the ULB and a Freemason, like Horta.
-As a house for a bachelor living with his grandmother, Tassel wanted to be able to invite friends there and pursue his scientific research.
-The major elements of art nouveau can be found here: an exposed metal structure, decoration integrated into the structure, large areas lit by natural light (glass), etc.
+It is a townhouse designed in 1893 by the architect under a commission from its owner Emile Tassel, a professor at the ULB and a Freemason, like Horta.
+As a bachelor living with his grandmother, Tassel wanted to be able to invite friends home and pursue his scientific research.
+The major elements of Art Nouveau can be found here: an exposed metal structure, decoration integrated into the structure, large areas lit by natural light (glass), etc.

 Hôtel van Eetvelde

-Located close to the European district, this building was designed in 1895 for Edmund van Eetvelde, a diplomat and Secretary-General of the Congo Free State.
+Located close to the European district, the Hôtel van Eetvelde was designed in 1895 for Edmund van Eetvelde, a diplomat and Secretary-General of Congo Free State.
 The house next door (number 2) was also designed by the same architect on commission again from van Eetvelde and was intended to be a rental property.
-The main house has, among other elements characteristic of Horta's style, large numbers of exposed metal elements, a winter garden surmounted by a magnificent light shaft and a broad façade with an industrial appearance.
+The main house has, among other elements characteristic of Horta's style, large numbers of exposed metal elements, a winter garden surmounted by a magnificent light shaft, a broad façade with an industrial appearance, etc.